 No matter how much a person loves to learn new languages, there comes the time for everyone when he/she doesn’t have a will to learn.
-This is a completely normal period, which according to language phycologists, happens in learning a new language when a student comes to a difficult part for him/her.
+It is a an entirely reasonable period, which, according to language phycologists, happens in learning a new language when a student comes to a difficult part for him/her.

-Here are some suggestions we hope can help you in building a strong learning habit:
+Here are some suggestions we hope can help you in building a healthy learning habit:

-- Thursday: Speaking- prepare 2 topics you want to speak to your tutor.
+Thursday: Speaking- prepare two topics you want to speak to your tutor.

 Note that this is just an example.
 You can make your own for one week ahead, 15 days, one month- it is up to you.

-4. Watch movies on language you are learning.
-There are hundreds of good and interesting movies that you like.
-This is the perfect way to practice, and to have fun, too.
+4. Watch movies on the language you are learning.
+There are hundreds of excellent and exciting movies that you like.
+It is the perfect way to practice, and to have fun, too.

-5. After successfully finishing some section in learning a language, reward yourself, whether that is a free weekend, staying up late or playing games.
-This will give you a wind in your back to work even harder, especially when you know you go forward.
+5. After successfully finishing some sections in learning a language, reward yourself, whether that is a free weekend, staying up late, or playing games.
+It will give you a wind in your back to work even harder, especially when you know you go forward.